-Safari has undergone some big changes beginning OS X Yosemite, but none are perhaps as controversial as the way that website addresses are displayed in the Search bar.
+Safari has undergone some big changes beginning with OS X Yosemite, but none are perhaps as controversial as the way that website addresses are displayed in the Search bar.
 By default, only the domain name and TLD (e.g. idownloadblog.com) of the website address is shown.
 The remaining portion of the address is hidden in an effort to, as best I can guess, promote a clean looking Search bar like that of Safari on iOS.

 If cleanliness and closer look to the iOS version of Safari was indeed the motivation behind the change, then there’s no doubt that Safari’s engineers succeeded in their goal.
 I personally think that the Search bar looks better by hiding the full website address.

 But there’s no denying that you are giving up something by hiding the full address, and I can definitely understand why people would be upset at this.
 The full address can still be viewed, but it requires that you click in the Search bar to do so.
-That extra click is too much for many people out there, and again, I understand.

 With that in mind, Safari’s engineers have made it possible to get the full website address back into the Search bar at all times in just a simple few steps.

-Viewing the full website URL address in Safari on Mac
+How to view the full website URL address in Safari on Mac

 To get the full website address back, do the following:

-Step 1: Open Safari
+Step 1: Open Safari.

-Step 2: Click the Safari Menu → Preferences
+Step 2: Click the Safari Menu → Preferences.

 The full website address should now be back in the Search bar full time.